p-lambert/monitoring/README.md

 ## Execution

 It is the client responsibility to periodically run the tests (by using a task scheduling tool).
-The entrypoint for running all probes is `Monitoring.run`.
+The entry point for running all probes is `Monitoring.run`.
 For your convenience, a `rake monitoring:run` task is provided.

 It is worth mentioning that all probes run concurrently in separate threads, so